Château de Regnéville: The later history of the castle

 In 1603, the fiefdom of Regnéville was sold to Isaac de Piennes, lord of Bricqueville.
 In 1626, King Louis XIII ordered the demolition of the fortifications of cities and castles which were not at the borders of France or considered to be important to the kingdom.
-The castle was rased in 1637.
+The castle was razed in 1637.
 The keep, filled with powder, burst and split from top to bottom, along the spiral staircase.

 The lords of Piennes lived in the place until the 18th century.

 In the middle of the 19th century, Victor Bunel installed a mechanical sawmill for cutting marble in the former lower courtyard.

 The castle was acquired by the Conseil Général de la Manche (département council) and classified as a monument historique by the French Ministry of Culture in 1989.
 The restoration of the castle, undertaken in 1994, seeks to restore the appearance at the time of Roulland de Gourfaleur, at the end of the 16th century.